--Plum Crosses

-Some interesting crosses between apricots and plums have been developed over the years and even between plums and other stone fruits such as cherries!
+-Plum Crosses Some interesting crosses between apricots and plums have been developed over the years and even between plums and other stone fruits such as cherries!
 Japanese plums can also provide cross-pollination.

-• NADIA CHERRY PLUM (Prunus avium x Prunus salicina)

-An exciting new development from the folks down under, Nadia was created by crossing a dark, Australian sweet cherry called Supreme with a Black Amber plum.
+1.25-2m (4-6') bareroot trees • NADIA CHERRY PLUM (Prunus avium x Prunus salicina) An exciting new development from the folks down under, Nadia was created by crossing a dark, Australian sweet cherry called Supreme with a Black Amber plum.
 The result will tickle your taste buds with lively cherry accents!
-Rich, juicy, deep red fruit is sweet, firm and crack resistent, has high levels of antioxidants and reportedly stores well.
-The new favourite for snacking, it will also make delectable pies or preserves.
-Plant with a Plumcot or a Japanese plum for cross pollination.
+Rich, juicy, deep red fruit